Photo taken by Christina Masewicz

 "In MacDonald's fatal blindness--blindness to the deep & genuine feeling that animate ordinary people & unite them to their loved ones--in his fatal blindness, he murdered the intruders, all 4, & making himself free at last!
 Free at last--to live out his image of the big shot, the glamor boy, the stud.
 This is the unbridled egomania, the wanton disregard for the feelings, even for the lives, of those who intruded most heavily upon his dreams--that Joe McGinniss quite correctly labeled 'pathological narcissism' in his book, [Fatal Vision].
 And I am being flown out here 2500 miles to be asked is Joe McGinniss' interpretation/assumption a fair one!
 Well, my answer is that how MacDonald dealt [with] his family shows me that in one detail at least MacDonald was an honest man--for though he lied as usual [with] his mouth, [with] his brain he told the truth.
 Yes, there were 4 intruders in his life.
 And out of his pathological narcissism, he killed them.
 I do not know of a narcissism more pathological than this."

-I hope you will enjoy your visit here and feel free to visit this site often, as new updates will be posted frequently.
 The family welcomes any comments that anyone might have and will be happy to answer any of your questions.

 Bob and Pep Stevenson